James Miller (general): Engagement at bridge near Fort Malden

 When the War of 1812 began against the United Kingdom, Colonel James Miller conducted military operations in Canada.
-On July 16, 1812.
-A contingent of the British 41st Regiment-about 60 militia troops and some Indians were posted near a bridge near British-held Fort Malden.
-Colonel Lewis Cass and American Army Colonel James Miller with their troops were in concealed positions.
-The British detected the American recon force commanded by Colonel Lewis Cass and American Army Colonel James Miller.
-The British sent a party of Indians over the bridge to draw the Americans out; however, once the Indians crossed, the concealed Americans opened fire wounding 2 Indians and killing 1 Indian.
-The American officers send word to allow the American recon force to take the fort and hold it till reinforcements arrive.
-But American commander Hull is very unsupportive and indecisive of this opportunity.
-So the recon force under Cass and Miller withdraw back to American lines.
+On July 16, 1812, a contingent of the British 41st Regiment, about 60 militia troops and some Indians, was posted near a bridge near British-held Fort Malden.
+Colonel Lewis Cass and American Army Colonel James Miller, with their troops, were in concealed positions.
+The British detected the American reconnaissance force commanded by Cass and iller.
+The British sent a party of Indians over the bridge to draw the Americans out; however, once the Indians crossed, the concealed Americans opened fire, wounding two Indians and killing one.
+The American officer sent word to allow the American reconnaissance force to take the fort and hold it until reinforcements arrived.
+However, American commander Hull was very unsupportive and indecisive about this opportunity.
+The recon force under Cass and Miller withdrew back to the American lines.